connexcs/docs/docs/provider-ratecard.md

 * **Delayed Bye**: Sets how many seconds the call will be extended by.
 * **Delayed Bye MCD**: Sets a minimum duration for a delta to be calculated.
 For example if you set the Delayed BYE MCD to 10 seconds and the call last 8 seconds the call will be extended by 2 seconds.
-* **Delayed Bye Customer Charge**: Determines if the customer should be charged for the extended call.0
+* **Delayed Bye Customer Charge**: Determines if the customer should be charged for the extended call.

 !!! note "Incorrect Billing"
     Any attempt at artificially adjusting packets may cause billing problems.
 There are limitations within the protocol, the real world and our implementation.
 You must understand what you are doing before using this feature.